 This is a special topic with different sides that are complementary rather than opposing one another.
 This is so, because it seems that different labs have placed differential emphasis on particular aspects of quality control, often depending on the particularities of the research questions addressed and the technological apparatus available.

 The literature on this topic is relatively limited and this is precisely why the functional neurofeedback community must collaborate on establishing more precise criteria.
 This topic is controversial because most people agree on the need for quality assurance but there is no fixed set of recommendations for best practices.
+In classical off-line imaging projects, rigorous QA approaches have mostly taken a ‘back seat’ in favor or alternative analyses.
+Rt-fMRI experiments by their design are much more demanding on imaging quality, since imaging is no passive but rather an integral part of the experimental design itself.

 Some of the ensuing issues, that our speakers have placed differential emphasis on, include: optimizing filtering procedures, controlling timing accuracy, maximizing SNR and CNR, controlling for physiological noise, ensuring data consistency, discarding outliers, selecting reproducible ROIs, correcting for field distortions and working in real-time at 7T.